 9. Damages, Shortages & Returns

-9.1 If You are contracting with Us as a business customer, You have 3 days following your receipt of the Goods to report any damage to, defect in or shortage of the Goods by contacting Us by telephone on 0333 7777 575 or by emailing email@example.com.
+9.1 If You are contracting with Us as a business customer, You have 3 days following your receipt of the Goods to report any damage to, defect in, incorrect delivery or shortage of the Goods by contacting Us by telephone on 0333 7777 575 or by emailing firstname.lastname@example.org.
 We will require full details of the reported damage or defect and may request images.
 The Goods must remain in the original packaging and if requested by Us be promptly returned.
 Once We have verified the damage to, defect in or shortage of the Goods, We shall issue a replacement or a refund (including postage) to You via your original payment method.
 You have an obligation to take reasonable care of the Goods whilst they are in your possession.
 We may refuse to replace or refund any Goods returned to Us if We consider that You have failed to take reasonable care of the Goods.

 9.2 Unwanted Goods or Goods ordered in error may be accepted for return only with the express permission of Us.
 Please also note that a minimum restocking charge of 30% of the sale price of the goods will apply.
 Please contact Us to raise a return request by calling Us on 0333 7777 575 or by emailing email@example.com.

 9.3 Made-to-order non-stock, bespoke or customised Goods are Restricted Goods and cannot be accepted back into stock.
 If You need to cancel Restricted Goods for any reason, this can only be accommodated within 24 hours of placing the order.
 If accepted, charges may apply to cover any costs incurred.
 If a cancellation is possible after 24 hours, Office Furniture Online will charge a cancellation fee as it is unlikely that we could resell Restricted Goods to another customer.